getify/You-Dont-Know-JS/types-grammar/ch1.md

 The first group of 65,535 code points in Unicode is called the BMP (Basic Multilingual Plane).
 These can all be represented with 16 bits (2 bytes).
 When representing Unicode characters from the BMP, it's fairly straightforward, as they can *fit* neatly into single UTF-16 JS characters.

 All the rest of the code points are grouped into 16 so called "supplemental planes" or "astral planes".
-These code-points require more than 16 bits to represent -- 21 bits to be exact -- so when representing extended/supplemental characters above the BMP, JS actually stores these code-points as a pairing of two adjacent 16-bit code units, called *surrogate halves*.
+These code-points require more than 16 bits to represent -- 21 bits to be exact -- so when representing extended/supplemental characters above the BMP, JS actually stores these code-points as a pairing of two adjacent 16-bit code units, called *surrogate halves* (or *surrogate pairs*).

 For example, the Unicode code point `127878` (hexadecimal `1F386`) is `🎆` (fireworks symbol).
 JS stores this in a string value as two surrogate-halve code units: `U+D83C` and `U+DF86`.
+Keep in mind that these two parts of the whole character do *not* standalone; they're only valid/meaningful when paired immediately adjacent to each other.

 This has implications on the length of strings, because a single visible character like the `🎆` fireworks symbol, when in a JS string, is a counted as 2 characters for the purposes of the string length!